jennyguidetti/NEO_analysis/README.md

 This README outlines the structure, functionality, and development process of the project.

 ## Files Included
-1. A1.js: The main JavaScript file containing the program code.
+1. main.js: The main JavaScript file containing the program code.
-2. A1.test.js: Unit tests implemented using Jest.
+2. main.test.js: Unit tests implemented using Jest.
-3. IFQ714 Assignment 1.pdf: Report detailing the implementation and analysis process.
+3. NEO Analysis Report.pdf: Report detailing the implementation and analysis process.
 4. NEOWISE_Dataset.json: The original dataset provided for analysis.
 5. NEOWISE_classes.json: The rearranged JSON file sorted by NEO class type.